Apply for a Dry Batteries Trading License in Dubai

 Setup Costs, Steps, and Licensing Requirements

 Setting up a dry batteries trading company at Dubai South Business Hub Free Zone is a structured and relatively straightforward process.
-Annual licence fees typically range from AED 12,000 to AED 30,000, depending on the office package selected and the scale of operations.
+Annual license fees typically range from AED 12,000 to AED 30,000, depending on the office package selected and the scale of operations.
 Additional costs to budget for include registration fees, visa allocations, and tenancy charges.

 Dubai South offers flexible workspace options to suit varying operational needs, including flexi-desk arrangements, shared office spaces, and dedicated warehouse units.
 This range of facilities allows businesses at different stages of growth to find a cost-appropriate solution without overcommitting on overhead.